 La Résistance: The Team both present and future take this role as the world turns against the league.

-The 1 handed Aquaman storyline is briefly teased at in his battle with King Shark.
+The one-handed Aquaman storyline is briefly teased at in his battle with King Shark.
 Fortunately, he manages to escape before it's bitten off.

 Naïve Newcomer: Starfire, though in a different sense.
 While she might not know all that much about earth, she is still very much a warrior.